 Tai Chi is both essentially and in the detail deeply connected with Taoist philosophy and notions.
-The communication between Tai Chi and Taoism is still alive, because Taoist notions and science highly conduced to the Chinese culture, in which Tai Chi arose.
+The communication between Tai Chi and Taoism is still alive, because Taoist notions and science highly conduced to the Asian culture, in which Tai Chi arose.

-This is illustrated by the fact, that the outlook and ideas presented in the Chinese works Tao Te Ching and I Ching are integrated parts of Classic Tai Chi.
+This is illustrated by the fact, that the outlook and ideas presented in the book Tao Te Ching and I Ching are integrated parts of Classic Tai Chi.

-The cultural historic coherence between Tai Chi and Taoism is among other things illustrated by the congruity between the thoughts in the Chinese book of wisdom Tao Te Ching and the principles in Tai Chi.
+The cultural historic coherence between Tai Chi and Taoism is among other things illustrated by the congruity between the thoughts in the ancuent book of wisdom Tao Te Ching and the principles in Tai Chi.